dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 1. Save the file.

 The `Seed` method takes the database context object as an input parameter, and the code in the method uses that object to add new entities to the database.
 For each entity type, the code creates a collection of new  entities, adds them to the appropriate `DbSet` property, and then saves the changes to the database.
-As shown here, it isn't necessary to call the `SaveChanges` method after each group of entities, but doing that helps you locate the source of a problem if an exception occurs while the code is writing to the database.
+As shown here, it isn't necessary to call the `SaveChanges` method after each group of entities.
+If an exception occurs while the code writes to the database, calling the method helps you locate the source of a problem.

 ## Web.config update